kristopolous/EvDa/README.md

 ## A JS contingency system

-This adds a contingency abstraction to JS in 0.8KB.
+This adds a contingency abstraction to JS.

 Oftentimes, you may